Writing Assembler for Sega Genesis #1

 call exit

-By analogy, transfer case 0 in the first argument and calling exit:
+By analogy, we pass 0 to the first argument and call exit:

 call exit